Argentine court blames Iran and Hezbollah for deadly 1994 Jewish center bombing

 In a ruling obtained by The Associated Press, Argentina's Court of Cassation deemed Iran and its Lebanese proxy, Hezbollah, responsible for the bombing in Buenos Aires that leveled the community center, killing 85 people, wounding 300 and devastating Latin America's biggest Jewish community.
 The court said the attack came in retaliation for Argentina reneging on a nuclear cooperation deal with Tehran.

 Alleging Iran’s “political and strategic” role in the bombing, the Argentine court paved the way for victims' families to bring lawsuits against the Islamic Republic.
 In the past three decades, Iran has not turned over citizens convicted in Argentina.
-Interpol arrest warrants have led nowhere.
+Interpol red notices to law enforcement agencies around the world have led nowhere.

 “The significance of these grave human rights violations for the international community as a whole invokes a state’s duty to provide judicial protection,” the ruling said, declaring the bombing of the Argentine Jewish Mutual Aid Association community center a “crime against humanity.”